jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 How to use try...except...else
 *****************************************

 `try...except...else <https://docs.python.org/3/reference/compound_stmts.html#the-try-statement>`_ statements are used to catch/handle exceptions in Python.
-This allows the program to make a decision when it encounters an Exception.
+This allows the program to make a decision when it encounters an Exception instead of ending execution.

 I add a `try...except...else <https://docs.python.org/3/reference/compound_stmts.html#the-try-statement>`_ statement to ``exception_handler`` in ``exceptions.py`` to handle exceptions